What’s so complicated about learning how to make coffee?

 These three points have a direct impact on the choice of coffee types or roasts, as well as on the best temperature, the ratio of ground coffee to water, the degree of grind, etc. You see where I’m going with this, right?

 Anyone who wants to know how to make coffee taste good must always consider all these basic conditions or parameters.
-Whether they want to quickly prepare a filter coffee machine or spend hours with a ceramic filter or portafilter machine.
+Whether they want to quickly prepare a drip coffee maker or spend hours with a ceramic coffee filter or espresso machine.

 So, in the end, does it really matter which method we use to bring our ground coffee and hot water together?